 Our company insures all our trekking staff members, including guides, cooks, Sherpa, and porters.
 Please browse through our legal docment page to view insurance details.

 Yes, they have all received a 45-days training from the Hotel Management and Tourism Center in Nepal.
 The guides have also received high altitude first aid training from KEEP (Kathmandu Environmental Education Project).
-Please check our Guides Profiles and Training Certificates.
+Please check Ace the Himalaya’s team page

-All transportation inside Kathmandu will be in a private vehicle (a car or a minibus) including for airport/hotel pick up and drop off.
-For transportation to and from the village we will use 4WD vehicles.
+All transportation inside Kathmandu will be in a private vehicle (a car or a minibus) including airport/hotel pick up and drop off.
+For transportation to and from the village, we will use Private tourist vehicles.
 The remote villages are not connected by tarred multi-lane roads.
-There are single-lane dirt tracks which run along the side of large hills, are very bumpy and prone to landslides, especially during the monsoon season (June – September).
+There are single-lane dirt tracks that run along the side of large hills, and are very bumpy, and prone to landslides, especially during the monsoon season (June – September).
 We assure you that all our drivers are very experienced in driving on these roads.
 We will make all necessary arrangements to ensure that you reach your destination safely.

 Yes, you need to book your own international flights.
 We are a local agent and it would cost you significantly higher to book through us.
 Please find more information in the International Flight page.